Configure Routes

 Apache APISIX provides flexible gateway management capabilities based on routes, in which routing paths and target upstreams are defined.

 A route is a routing path to upstream targets.
-In Apache APISIX, routes are responsible for matching client's requests based on defined rules, loading and executing the corresponding plugins, as well as forwarding requests to the specified upstream services.
+In Apache APISIX, routes are responsible for matching client requests based on defined rules, loading and executing the corresponding plugins, as well as forwarding requests to the specified upstream services.
 A simple route can be set up with a path-matching URI and a corresponding upstream address.

 An upstream is a set of target nodes with the same work.
 It defines a virtual host abstraction that performs load balancing on a given set of service nodes according to the configured rules.